Service design: United Kingdom

-In 2007 and 2008 documents from the British government explore the concept of "user-driven public services" and scenarios of highly personalised public services.
-The documents proposed a new view on the role of service providers and users in the development of new and highly customised public services, employing user involvement methods.
+In 2007 and 2008, documents from the British government explored the concept of "user-driven public services" and scenarios of highly personalized public services.
+The documents proposed a new view on the role of service providers and users in the development of new and highly customized public services, employing user involvement methods.
 While this approach has been explored through an early initiative in the UK, the possibilities of service design for the public sector are also being researched, picked up, and promoted in European Union countries including Belgium.

-More recently analyses suggest that design thinking has continued to influence UK public Policy, particularly through initiatives like the Government Digital Service (GDS) and Policy Lab.
+More recently, analyses suggest that design thinking has continued to influence UK public Policy, particularly through initiatives like the Government Digital Service (GDS) and Policy Lab.
 These efforts are applying service design methods, such as prototyping, journey mapping, and co-design to enhance digital inclusion and accessibility in government services.
 Scholars link these developments to broader international trends which are identified by Tsotsas and Fragidis (2024), who argue that service design offers governments a framework for adaptive governance and participatory decision making.

+More research has expanded the understanding of how service design functions within the UK public sector organization.
+Turner (2025) conducted an ethnographic study of Royal Mail during the introduction of competition in the postal markets, which examined two cross-functional projects involving external design agencies.
+In shaping service design through multiple-level factors which included workplace social practices, organizational restructuring, and power relations, these factors influenced the ideas to be legitimized.
+In the study conducted by Turner (2025), it argues that successful service design requires organizational absorptive capacity, which is the ability to recognize, interpret and apply new knowledge, alongside design methods like prototyping and co-creation.
+This suggests that design-led public sector reform depends not just on service design tools or the techniques but on internal collaboration and organizational readiness for change.

-The Behavioural Insights Team (BIT) were originally established under the auspices of the Cabinet Office in 2010, in order to apply nudge theory to try to improve UK government policy interventions and save money.
-In 2014 BIT was 'spun-out' to become a company allied to Nesta, BIT employees and the UK government each owning a third of this new business.
-That same year a Nudge unit was added to the United States government under President Obama, referred to as the ‘US Nudge Unit’, working within the White House Office of Science and Technology Policy.
+The Behavioural Insights Team (BIT) was originally established under the auspices of the Cabinet Office in 2010, in order to apply nudge theory to try to improve UK government policy interventions and save money.
+In 2014, BIT was 'spun-out' to become a company allied to Nesta, BIT employees and the UK government, with each owning a third of this new business.
+That same year a Nudge unit referred to as the 'US Nudge Unit' was added to the United States government under President Obama, working within the White House Office of Science and Technology Policy.